 To find out how much you could potentially pay for public liability insurance, you can compare your options and get a quote with us.

 Let’s use an example.
 Jenny is a real estate agent who’s expecting a potential client for a meeting.
 The client arrives at Jenny’s office but trips over the uneven floorboard that Jenny had meant to fix for ages.
-The client suffers an injury and sues Jenny’s practice.
+The client suffered an injury and sues Jenny’s practice.
 Her public liability insurance steps in to handle the claim and its costs.

 In another example, Colin is an accountant who gave bad financial advice to a client who then suffers monetary damages.
 The client sues Colin to recoup their losses, and Colin enlists his professional indemnity insurance to cover his legal costs.